 As in the whole west coast, here too, the mistral wind blows strongly on the peninsula of Sant'Antioco.
 Sometimes it is too strong, sometimes it is light but I am sorry to say this, this annoying wind is often a relief because it contributes to the lowering of temperatures and humidity.
 An important element that distinguishes all the beaches of the Sant'Antioco archipelago is the incredible transparency and cleanliness of the seabed.
 The coast offers mainly small beaches, you get to the largest which is about 2 km.
 There are beaches equipped with umbrellas and deck chairs and remote beaches in some cases impossible to reach by land. (in this case we are also talking about a beach located on the Sardinian coast and not on the peninsula, the beautiful Cala Zafferano ).
 I will list some beach locations absolutely to see in Sant'Antioco, Coauqaddus , Le Saline and large beach with golden sand and crystal clear sea.
 Then there are places with sand and pebbles such as Portixeddu and the arch of kisses at Is Praneddas is absolutely worth seeing.

 These beaches just mentioned are not the only ones, on the contrary, they are the most popular.
 Below you will see a sequence of remote beaches that can be reached by car or by trekking and which are located in the immediate vicinity of Sant'Antioco.
-Don't forget us travel planner we absolutely favor the discovery of remote and off-the-beaten-path areas, but not only that, we recommend the choice of a beach also based on weather conditions (may or may not be exposed to winds), to type of traveler (maybe if you are a family I will prefer to recommend a beach with services rather than a remote one reachable after 50 minutes of trekking) and to yours needs and passions .
+Don't forget us travel planner we absolutely encourage the discovery of remote and off the beaten track areas, but not only that, we also recommend choosing a beach based on the weather condition (may or may not be exposed to winds), based on kind of travellers (perhaps if you are a family I would prefer to recommend a beach with services rather than a remote one that can be reached after 50 minutes of trekking) and at your needs and passions.
 Choosing our service will be fundamental, before and during your vacation.
 Enjoy the show.

 Take a 2 minute break and imagine your holiday in Sardinia .....